 Wine coolers are really low maintenance, but you should still take some steps to keep it clean and functional.
 You should clean the inside of the unit every 6 months.
 This is how you do it:

-- Unplug the unit and remove all the contents including the shelves.
+- Unplug the wine fridge and remove all the contents including the shelves.

 - Put your wine collection in a dark, cold part of your home whilst you clean.